DimaEnotoff/FriendlyCLP/Readme.md

 ## Friendly Command Line Processor

-Friendly CLP is a library that facilitates rapid development of command line interfaces with focus on convenience of those who access them from a mobile phone.
+Friendly CLP is a library that facilitates rapid development of command line interfaces with focus on convenience of users who access them from a mobile phone.

 ### Mobile friendly

-Slash, colon, dot and other special characters that are commonly used in most CLIs are cumbersome to access on mobile phone keyboards.
+Slash, colon, dot and other special characters that are commonly used in most CLIs are cumbersome to type on mobile phone keyboard.
 To address this issue Friendly CLP uses spaces to separate command groups, commands and parameters from each other.

 ### Other features

 - Easy to add commands and organise them in groups
-- Easy to add parameters, some commonly used types are readily available
+- Easy to add parameters, most commonly used data types are readily available
 - All required parsing is done automatically, payload code is called only if command line is valid
 - Meaningful error messages are given if parsing fails
 - Help articles are generated automatically